 All downlinks, excluding the beacon, are at 11 Mbps.
-A DL slot is at least 4 slots (3 PHY overhead + 1).
-Since DL is point-to-multipoint within each sector, (i) multiple MAC PDU(s) can be combined and (ii) MAC PDU(s) for different ST can be combined, and transmitted using a single PHY overhead.
+Transmitting a single DL slot consumes at least three additional slots as PHY overhead making it 4 slots long.
+Since DL is point-to-multipoint within each sector, (i) multiple MAC PDU(s) for the same ST can be combined and (ii) MAC PDU(s) for different ST can be combined, and transmitted using a single PHY overhead.
 This is termed as a Downlink Transport Block (DL-TB).
 The DL-TB should always begin at slot boundary and may be of variable size.
 However, it should fit in an integral number of slots (minimum 4) and should not exceed the maximum payload size defined by the chosen WiFi PHY; aMPDUMaxLength = 2312 bytes, for DSSS as specified in IEEE 802.11b [11].
 The DL-MAP specifies the <ST-ID> of the ST(s) for which there are packets in the current DL sub-frame.
 The MAC header specifies how one or more ST(s) extract one or more IP packets (including VoIP) from the DL-TB payload.